-At the end of historic operations, in 1942, the average mill head grade was about 8 ounce per ton with an average mill silver recovery of about 81 percent.
+At the end of historical operations, in 1942 the average mill head grade was approximately 8 ounce per ton with an average mill silver recovery of 81 percent.
 In April 2012, the Aurcana mill was brought on line utilizing whole-ore cyanide leaching to process 1,500 tpd of ore.
-However, after the second year in operation, the project was place on care and maintenance in December 2013, when design silver production rates were not met.
-During the 21 months of operation the mine and mill produced an average head grade of about 6 ounce per ton at less than 1,000 tons per day, and with an average recovery of about 75 percent.
-Though these values did not meet the design parameters, the extraction performance was consistent with the recovery prediction based on a constant tails grade of 1.5 ounce per ton.
+However in December 2013,, after the second year in operation, the project was placed on care and maintenance, when design silver production rates were not met.
+During the 21 months of operation the mine and mill produced an average head grade of approximately 6 ounce per ton at less than 1,000 tons per day, and with an average recovery of 75 percent.
+Though these values did not meet the design parameters, the extraction performance was consistent with the recovery prediction based on a constant mill tails grade of 1.5 ounce per ton.